 Submit to the STF a completed Enrolment form, signed by both you and your school board.
 An Enrolment form must be submitted each time you sign a new contract.
 Your enrolment information is shared with the Saskatchewan Teachers’ Superannuation Commission for the administration of your dental benefits.

 Health and dental coverage begins after you have completed 20 full or partial days of teaching service, while you are on contract.
 Once you have completed the 20-day qualification period, your coverage is applied retroactively to the first paid teaching day of your contract.
-You will receive a personalized prescription drug card after the 20-day qualification period.
+You will be contacted by Green Shield Canada with instructions for registering your GSC everywhere account

 Voluntary life insurance coverage begins the day the Federation receives your completed application form and your premium deposit, provided you meet the requirements for insurability.

 All other benefits begin the first day of your contract.